 On the day before BIG ENOUGH launched, I recorded this video to explain what the book is about, who it's for and what I think readers will take from it. https://youtu.be/CSPXW40g-Mc Learn More About BIG ENOUGH

 In lieu of a tip, Einstein offered a courier a handwritten note with his advice for finding joy in life.

 Publishing a book is always a challenge and doing it during a pandemic is even more so.
 This is how how it felt at the time.

 A recent New York Times article called "Want to Make It Big in Fashion?
 Think Small, Like Evan Kinori" introduced me to the term "enoughness".
 It was in long-ago 1973 that the economist E.F.
 Schumacher first published “Small Is Beautiful,” a seminal (and, to the...

 We’ve been working on the the central ideas in Big Enough for 12 years.
 This post shares how the Big Enough perspective looked to us in 2008.

-I was inspired by Buddhist monks to trying focusing and doing just one thing at a time.
-It didn’t work so well.
+I decided to try being more mindful and focused on one thing at a time.
+It didn’t go well.

 One of the challenges of crabbing in the Salish Sea is dealing with the bait, which can sometimes get very ripe.
 In this case, the bait attracted our dogs, who shared the love.